-For Wind loads, users have the option to use UBC or ASCE-7 (1998, 2002 or 2010) codes.
-With one of these codes, the user can enter some inputs and the wind profile is calculated for you.
+For Wind loads, users have the option to use UBC or ASCE-7 (1998, 2002, 2010 or 2016) codes.
+With one of these options, the user can enter some inputs and the wind profile will be created for you.
 If none of these codes apply, the user also has the option to choose “Profile.”
-With this option, you can input your user wind profile.
-The pressure will usually change with height.
+With this option, you can input your user wind profile, defining how the pressure changes with height.

-In here, the user wind profile can be created.
+In the Wind Profile dialog, the user wind profile can be created.

-Snow loads are simply a load that gets applied on a segment basis.
+Snow loads are basically applied as a distributed load on a segment basis.
 You can apply it as weight per length, weight per area or density.
-It does not matter what code is being used when you apply a snow load.

-Choose your method and input your load.
+Choose your Method and input your load.
 Then leave the checkbox checked on if you want the snow load applied to all segments.
 If you only want the snow load applied to a part of your model, uncheck the checkbox.
-Then in the Input Grid, under the Segment tab, you can choose which segments you want the Snow Load applied to.
-The same can be done for the wind load.

 Static Earthquake Loads

-For Static Earthquake loads, you can choose from ALA (ASCE 2002), ASCE-7-10, Chinese GB50011 – 2001 and Mexican CFE 2008 codes.
-You can also create a User profile where you can insert your x, y and z earthquake loads (this is what we did in class).
-Again, if you choose from one of the codes, you have to enter some inputs (Press F1 for help) and then the values will be calculated for you.
+For Static Earthquake loads, you can choose from ALA (ASCE 2002), ASCE 2010, ASCE 2016, Chinese GB50011 – 2001 and Mexican CFE 2008 codes.
+You can also create a User profile where you can input the x, y and z components of your earthquake loads, using seismic accelerations as a factor of g.
+Again, if you choose from one of the codes, you have to enter some inputs and then the seismic accelerations will be calculated for you.

-Create as many New cases as you need.
-If you are using the User profile, simply enter in your earthquake g-load values.
+Create a Static Earthquake load case by selecting New.
+If you are using the User option, simply enter in your earthquake g-load values.

 In the next dialog box, enter all the inputs and click OK.
 This dialog will have different required inputs for each code.

-Your X, Y and Z values will then be calculated for you.
+From these inputs, the X, Y and Z values will be calculated for you.

 Also!!
-Remember that you have to include these in your analysis manually.
-Go to Load-->Static Analysis Sets
+Remember that you have to include these occasional load cases in your analysis sets in order for them to be applied.
+Select Analysis > Static Analysis Sets.